act17/nsortdisplay/README.md

   - Option to add a custom delay with ``delaysel();`` *Finished in Beta 1.2.0.*

   - Option to enter a custom array to sort, or have one be randomised on the spot.
-Should be in a new function - ``arraysel();``.
+Should be in a new function - ``arraysel();``. *Added in Beta 2.0.0.*

   - Increase number of elements of the array from 10 to 22.
 The width of the area in ``ncomp();`` that elements are displayed upon is 90-units wide.
 That means that, keeping the 4-unit width of the element windows, there can be up to 22 element windows - assuming there's a 1-unit wide space between ``lborder`` and ``rborder``. *Finished in Beta 1.2.0.
 Actual elements were only increased by 8.*